It’s been very humid and hot in Tokyo!

 I started conducting my preliminary fieldwork in Tokyo.
-I visited two facilities, and I was allowed to make observations in seven medical consultations and take notes.
+I was allowed to make observations in seven medical consultations and take notes.
 In each, a doctor, a nurse, a patient and the patient’s family were there.
-The doctor introduced me to the patients, and we greeted each other.
-It was an opportunity for the patients to understand who I am and what I am studying.
-Eventually, I was able to select some patients who are likely to be eligible and take part in my project.
+The doctor introduced me to the patients, and we greeted each other; it was an opportunity for the patients to understand who I am and what I am studying.
 I also had a great opportunity to meet several doctors who are likely to participate in my research.
 I am so grateful for that!

-There is one thing that greatly contradicts my expectation.
 Initially, I had planned to observe two kinds of healthcare services.
-One is a physician home visit, and my observations of the home visit have been going well.
+One is a physician home visit, and my observations of the home visit have been going very well.
 The other one is nursing homes for elderly people, which turned out to be a very different setting than I expected in terms of the interactions between the older people and the professionals.

-Some healthcare professionals gave me advice, telling me that I might need to focus on physician home visits.
+Some healthcare professionals gave me advice, telling me that I might need to focus on physician home visit setting.
 Home visits can be a type of social situation involving multiple people, such as a doctor, a nurse, a patient and the patient’s family members for most of the cases.
-In addition, doctors who are willing to go for home visits to elderly patients’ houses are highly likely to have an interest in the concept of patient-centeredness.
-I am now organising my fieldnotes from the observations.
+In addition, doctors who are willing to go for home visits to elderly patients’ houses are highly likely to have an interest in patient-centred styles.

 My achievements in Week 32: